Essex Garner

 Gaines/Oldham Black Culture Center University of Missouri, Graduate Art Exhibit, April 2, 2012 through 31 May, 2012

-(Chalk Art Demonstration) and Visiting Artist Series, The Magic House, Saint Louis, MO, July 14-15, 2012 & Colored Infantry Soldier
+(Chalk Art Demonstration) and Visiting Artist Series, The Magic House, Saint Louis, Missouri, July 14-15, 2012 & Colored Infantry Soldier

 Gallery Talk, Engaging with History through Art, Missouri State Historical Society, University of Missouri, Jul 21, 2012